ddev/ddev-contrib/docker-compose-services/xhgui/README.md

 If you want to stop profiling, you can just comment/remove that line.
 Take into account that with the default configuration, every time you `ddev start`, DDEV will recreate this file.
+You can remove the #ddev-generated at the top of the file if you want to avoid that.

 #### WordPress projects